davxy/datawok-posts/posts/zk-proof.md

 However, this initial protocol does not adequately address soundness concerns.
 How can the verifier be sure the covered illustration is the original one?

-This is an extended protocol designed to be sound:
+The following extended protocol is designed to be sound:
-1. Peggy covers the illustration with bigger sheet having a randomly positioned hole, then it covers this with an even bigger sheet without any hole.
+1. Peggy covers the illustration with a bigger sheet with a randomly positioned hole, then it covers this with an even bigger sheet without any hole.
 The illustration should be at a distance from the border at least equal to the size of the first sheet of paper (to better hide